Bedroom Farce: World Premiere Reviews

 An Ayckbourn Joke In Bedrooms (by Eric Shorter)

 "Another play, Alan Ayckbourn?
 Such facility is bound to stir critical suspicion.
-All I can say is that suspicion is allayed again by the latest offering,
+All I can say is that suspicion is allayed again by the latest offering, Bedroom Farce, at the Library Theatre, Scarborough, where Mr Ayckbourn tries out all his stuff first.

 It isn't, of course, a farce.
 Mr Ayckbourn writes comedy - domestic and especially marital comedy.
 Now, to add to the four West End successes and the two pieces he has since put on himself for a seaside audience, comes a characteristic joke with three bedrooms for its setting.